david-dobor/ipc/README.md

 processing power.
 Hadoop also offers advantages over traditional databases that require preprocessing of data before storing it; Hadoop users can store virtually limitless amounts of any kind of data and then decide how to use it later.
-An increase in demand for fast processing of any kind of data - especially from social media, the internet of things, the financial industry - coupled with Hadoop’s ability to store *any* kind of data, and *process it in parallel*, quickly, using clusters of low-cost computers, is sure to contribute to Hadoop’s popularity in the future as well.
+An increase in demand for fast processing of various types of data - especially from socialmedia, the internet of things, or the financial industry - coupled with Hadoop’s ability to store *any* kind of data, and *process it in parallel*, quickly, using clusters oflow-cost computers, is sure to contribute to Hadoop’s popularity in the future as well.